ozfidanmert/Memory-Card-Game/README.md

 The game offers two modes:

 1. **Single-Player Mode:** Test your memory against the clock and try to beat your best time.
-2. **Two-Player Mode:** Compete with a friend to see who can match the most pairs.
+2. **Two-Player Mode:** Compete with a friend to see who can match the most pairs

 <!-- Features -->
 <h2>Features</h2>